aion-kelvin/AionRpc/spec/api-spec-draft-1.md

 Aion JSON-RPC API is an API for interacting with Aion nodes.
 This specification defines the protocol for API; the methods of the API, and error codes used by those methods.
 It is based upon [Ethereum's JSON-RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC), with modifications to accommodate the Aion blockchain.

-<span style="color:red">This is a draft.
-Editing-related text will be written in red.</span>

 ## 2. Protocol

 ### Data structures